 DSC_6667.JPG

-I went to college at GWU and was a dual major in Fine Art & Art History.
-I studied art history and found fascinating the stories behind artists and art movements.
+I went to George Washington University and was a dual major in Fine Art & Art History.
+I found the stories behind artists and art movements fascinating.
 I took classes in drawing, design, silkscreen, sculpture and each class I loved better than the last.
 It was also a very difficult time within my family.
-My father was diagnosed with Leukemia and I had learned that my parents were getting divorced.
-I dove into my art classes; partly as an escape and partly because it was the one thing that made me happy during this very scary time.
+My father was diagnosed with Leukemia and my parents were in the midst of a divorce.
+I dove into my art classes which allowed me to quiet my mind and fears during this really confusing time.
 My final year of school I took Beginner Painting and it just clicked.
 There was something about the freedom of movement with brushes, the viscosity of the paint, the messiness and luscious colors that I became obsessed with and it continues through today.

 Twelve days after graduation my father passed away.
 I decided on a leap of faith to move to Los Angeles; to live near my favorite aunt, sunshine and what I felt was a creative vibe.
 That was in 1991 and I’ve never looked back.
 I met my husband two months later.
 I worked various jobs to earn money and continued to paint at home.
 I also started taking yoga classes and found myself once again, completely engaged.
-This practice became another cornerstone in my life.
 It mirrored my art practice, and allowed me to go deeper within myself.
-I truly feel that having both of these practices together, allowed me to heal and have more grace and empathy for myself and others.
+I truly feel that having both of these practices together taught me to have more grace and empathy for myself and others.

 In 1996 I met artist & teacher Corinne Hartley and it changed my life.
 From the moment I saw her beautiful paintings I knew she would be MY teacher.
 Her joy of painting, color and life; her talent and nurturing ways have been the most influential to me.
 Her students were her best friends.
 They became my mothers, aunts, friends, and role models for every aspect of my life.
 Creatively I learned about color, composition, brushwork and simply the fun of diving in to whatever I wanted to paint.
 I loved that she encouraged me to study with other teachers as well.
 I’ve been fortunate to study with some amazing artists and have become a better painter due to their teachings but it was Corinne who I believe transcended not only my art, but my way of approaching life and learning the value of fun, friendship and community.